GraphQL Operations

 Changed on:

-GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
-GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.
+is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+It provides a complete and easy-to-understand description of the data in your API.
+Its ability to return select fields enables it to be used with powerful developer tools and ensures that APIs are easily scalable.

 1{